carmenchui/carmenchui.github.io/_pages/about.md

   - /about.html
 ---

 Hi there!
 I am Carmen, an Industrial Engineering Ph.D.
 Candidate in the [Department of Mechanical & Industrial Engineering](http://www.mie.utoronto.ca/){:target="_blank"} at the [University of Toronto](http://www.utoronto.ca/){:target="_blank"}.

+# Research Interests
 My research interests fall in the following areas:
 * Ontology design, mapping, and integration
 * Knowledge representation & modelling
 * Automated reasoning of first-order ontologies